Stock market today: Wall Street slips, slicing gain for week

 Other financial companies were mixed following their earnings reports.

-The Nasdaq composite was lagging the market as high-growth and tech stocks had some of the market’s sharper losses.
+High-growth and tech stocks were broadly weighing on the market.
 They were hurt in part by higher yields in the bond market, which rose after a report showed U.K. inflation remained above 10% for a seventh straight month.

 Central banks around the world have been raising rates at a furious pace for more than a year, and the wide expectation is for the Federal Reserve to raise short-term U.S. rates again at its meeting next month.
 High rates can stifle inflation, but only by slowing the entire economy, raising the risk of a recession and hurting prices for investments.